Installation#

 napari

-STEP5: Edit config.json
+STEP5: Edit config.json#

 From the Plugins menu, select VASCilia UI.
 Do not start any processing yet.

-On first launch, the plugin creates a configuration file named config.json
+On first launch, the plugin creates a configuration file named config.json in your user config directory

-(Windows: C:\Users\<username>\.napari-vascilia\config.json
+(Windows: C:\Users\<username>\.napari-vascilia\config.json)

-to update the paths as needed.
+Edit config.json to update the paths as needed.
 The folder structure will look like this:

 📁 C:/Users/Username/ [Your home folder]